jayadeepravuri/Project-4/README.md

 ![Homepage](documentation/readme-images/homepage.png " Home page image ")

-The landing page of the site shows a non logged in / non registered user the swims cards and gives and explanation of what Wild Swim Scotland is about.
+The landing page of the site of a non logged in / non registered user introduces them to agape and motivates them to volunteer for the tasks for agape .
-The text
+The page sections
-*Please see our upcoming swims, with times, dates and difficulty level.
-Register an account with us and save your swims so that you can come back to see the details.
-There is no limit on the number of swims you can join, or how many people can join them.
-We'd love to see you there!*
-Gives users a clear indication on what the site offers them and what actions they should next perform.
+*values, and about us* intorduces the site visitor to agape and motivates them to volunteer for the tasks presented in the *connect* page section.

-The landing page has 2 call to actions, Register and Login.
+Further , the page sections *contact*, is provided to give the location and contact the admin for feedback and queries The landing page has 2 call to actions, *Register* and *Login*.
 The landing page is responsive for different screen sizes and scales down for easy mobile or tablet use.

 ### Login